Our lives are worth the thinking time it takes to make them more than average, just like a work of art.

 About Jan Elfline

 We’re often tempted to run with our first thoughts about a particular topic.
-But over my years teaching young artists I noticed that there were students who jumped to “making” early in their thinking process, and those who were able or willing to stay in the uncomfortable exploring phase until they had an idea that truly inspired them.
-When that work was done, they would move to making.
+But in teaching young artists I noticed that there were those who jumped to “making” early in the thinking process, and others who were able or willing to stay in the uncomfortable place of not yet knowing.

 The “jump to making” students might come to a critique with an immaculately crafted mediocre idea, but it was still mediocre, average, derivative, often cliche.
 Those who let themselves stew in uncertainty or try things and backtrack would often land on an idea with real potential.
 They had learned that confusion and mistakes are often an effective way forward, contrary to popular belief.

 Back to coaching, our lives are worth the thinking time it takes to make them more than average, just like a work of art.
 This doesn’t mean you need to strive for fame or money or power, it just means you deserve to invest time in crafting and realizing a vision of life that is full and has joy and meaning for you.